 Purpose: Showing that the action is done

-One more popular purpose of using interface animation is somehow the next step of interaction.
-It doesn’t show the process, it shows it’s finalization.
-Again, it’s one more way to inform the user which means that importance of such interaction is high.
-At every step of interaction with the product user needs to understand clearly and quickly if the action was done and the system responded to it.
-No wonder, usability of the product design really suffers if this sort of feedback is not provided as fast and obviously as possible.
+One more popular purpose of using interface animation is somehow the next step of the interaction.
+It doesn’t show the process, it shows its finalization.
+Again, it’s one more way to inform the user which means that the importance of such interaction is high.
+At every step of interaction with the product, the user needs to understand clearly and quickly if the action was done and the system responded to it.
+No wonder, the usability of the product design really suffers if this sort of feedback is not provided as fast and obviously as possible.
 Various sorts of animated elements from simple ticks to complicated animated mascots or illustrations can serve this need.

 Purpose: Grouping the data

-One more potential aim is providing groups of any kind for big base of typical data.
-Animation in this case can liven up the process, especially in terms of transition from one group to the other.
-There can be cards with personal data, separated conversations and chats, data about items and products, information about transport and tons of other options.
-Motion added wisely here creates the illusion of physical contact with the data cards or groups and can provide good reason of feeling this experience as positive.
+One more potential aim is providing groups of any kind with a big base of typical data.
+Animation in this case can liven up the process, especially in terms of the transition from one group to the other.
+There can be cards with personal data, separated conversations, and chats, data about items and products, information about transport, and tons of other options.
+Motion added wisely here creates the illusion of physical contact with the data cards or groups and can provide a good reason for feeling this experience as positive.

 Purpose: Drawing attention to specific elements

-This sort of animation is used to highlight something important that user can possibly miss while shouldn’t.
+This sort of animation is used to highlight something important that users can possibly miss while shouldn’t.
 Being animated, the element of the layout gets much higher chances to be noticed even if it’s quite small.
-However, this sort of animation should be user carefully, otherwise it can distract user’s attention instead of concentrating it.
+However, this sort of animation should be used carefully, otherwise, it can distract the user’s attention instead of concentrating it.
 If this type of animation is applied, preferably only one element of the layout should be animated in terms of one interaction in order to achieve the highest attention ratio.